paulchyz/OCI_Streaming_Pipeline/README.md

 - [Clearing the Object Storage Buckets](#clearing-the-object-storage-buckets)
 #### Clearing the JSON Collection

-1. Navigate to Autonomous Data Warehouse (ADW) Database Actions:
+1. Navigate to Autonomous JSON Database (AJD) Database Actions:
-	1. In your main OCI Console, navigate to the hamburger menu at the top-left of the webpage, and type `adw` into the search field.
-Click the listing that appears on the page that contains the words `Autonomous Data Warehouse`.
+	1. In your main OCI Console, navigate to the hamburger menu at the top-left of the webpage, and type `adb` into the search field.
+Click the listing that appears on the page that contains the words `Autonomous JSON Database`.
 	2. Click on the dropdown under `Compartment`, and select the compartment that was deployed from the Resource Manager Stack.
 	3. Click on the hyperlinked Database object you created.
-	4. Click `Database actions`, and enter your username and password for your ADW instance if prompted.
+	4. Click `Database actions`, and enter your username and password for your AJD instance if prompted.
 2. Click on the tile labeled `JSON`.
 3. Click the trash can icon in the toolbar above the JSON query editor.
 This button is labeled `Delete All Documents in the list` when hovering over it.
 4. Click `OK` to confirm.